waterbycounty

 What's happening with rivers in Corson County right now?

-Corson County's primary USGS streamgage on the GRAND RIVER is currently reading 43.3 cubic feet per second — 16% of the long-term mean of 267.41 cfs.
+Corson County's primary USGS streamgage on the GRAND RIVER has a pipeline snapshot of 43.3 cubic feet per second — 16% of the long-term mean of 267.41 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Corson County water compare to the South Dakota average?